LESBAT-HEIG-VD/EcoDynElec/docs/examples/Downloading.rst

 It is also possible to include the download within the overall computation pipeline.
 To do so, make sure the configuration is set correctly as explained in section 1, either in a spreadsheet or in Python.
-Then simply execute the main function of ``dynamical`` passing this configuration as parameter.
+Then simply execute the main function of ``ecodynelec`` passing this configuration as parameter.

 .. code:: ipython3

     ### Import the main execution function
-    from dynamical.pipelines import execute
+    from ecodynelec.pipelines import execute

 The following cell executes the whole pipeline, including download, from a configuration set up with Python.